"The details are not the details. They make the design." - Charles Eames

 Product market fit is a funny term, but here's a concrete way to think about it.
 When people understand and use your product enough to recognize it's value that's a huge win.
 But when they begin to share their positive experience with others, when you can replicate the experience with every new user who your existing users tell, then you have product market fit on your hands.
 And when this occurs something magical happens.
 All of a sudden your customers become your salespeople.

-Written by Joshua Porter, publisher of Bokardo.com and Director of UX at @HubSpot.
+Written by Joshua Porter, creator of the What to Wear daily report and publisher of Bokardo.com.
 If you're interested in product design you can follow me on Twitter here.